-The Nimbio hardware is an "add on" device that does not replace the existing gate functionality, but adds new capabilities.
+The Nimbio hardware is an “add on” device that does not replace the existing functionality, but adds new capabilities.
 This means that after the Nimbio box is installed, the pre-existing access mechanisms will still function normally.
 Our goal is to end the use of insecure 4-digit access codes for guest who only need temporary access.
-But that can happen once a community has made a smooth transition to the Nimbio solution.
+That can happen once a community has made a smooth transition to the Nimbio solution.

 Whether it’s support for self driving deliveries or the latest security patch, Nimbio servers push regular updates to the mobile device software.
 This means that Nimbio device owners can be sure that they will continue to have access to the newest and most secure features available, no matter when their hardware was installed.